laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)

+As a child, I hated practicing piano and especially when my mom would tell me that I was using bad form when practicing by having my back slouch or my wrists limp.
+A hand and body tracking program could determine when students are having bad form and give suggestions to the user to improve their form without having the annoyance of a teacher or parents scolding them.

 #### Teachable Machines